Pincer-org/Pincer/docs/interactions.rst

     If you're not seeing your command register, it's likely because it takes up to one hour for a global slash command to do so.
     Specify the guild in the command decorator to have application commands register instantly.

-To register your command a guild do:
+To register your command to a guild do:

 .. code-block:: python